crapp/geomandel/README.md

 ![Escape Time colorbars](https://crapp.github.io/geomandel/escape_colorbar_1band.png)

-The next three colorbars were created with the same base color and the same frequency values for the green primary.
-Additionally I have added a frequency of 4 for the blue primary.
+The next three colorbars were created with the same base color and the same frequency values for the green channel.
+Additionally I have added a frequency of 4 for the blue channel.

 ![Escape Time colorbars two color components](https://crapp.github.io/geomandel/escape_colorbar_2band.png)